 On the other hand, CAAQMS is the advanced version of AAQMS.
 It uses high-end technology like IoT for automated data collection and its transfer and analytics at the central server.
 The data transfer to the server is in real-time, and its interval is adjustable between 2-30 min.
 At the center, the data is analyzed automatically with advanced AI and archived or used accordingly.

 Sensor-based Systems – The air monitoring system collects the sample and has sensors that operate on different working principles to measure different pollutants instantly.
-For instance, PM sensor works on Laser Scattering method, and Gas sensors work on NDIR, Electrochemical Sensing or Photoionization technique.
+For instance, PM sensor works on the Laser Scattering method, and Gas sensors work on NDIR, Electrochemical Sensing, or Photoionization technique.
 Temperature, Pressure, and Humidity are measured using a solid-state semi-conductor sensing technique.

-Regulatory Monitoring by CPCBs and SPCBs – The Central Pollution Control Board (CPCB) and State Pollution Control Board (SPCB) collect pollution data from various cities and collectively analyze at the center.
+Regulatory Monitoring by CPCBs and SPCBs – The Central Pollution Control Board (CPCB) and State Pollution Control Board (SPCB) collect pollution data from various cities and collectively analyze it at the center.
 Traditional CAAQMS have dedicated analyzers with different working principles for each pollutant.
 For example, SO2 is measured using fluorescence, NO2 using a chemiluminescent reaction, CO using infrared absorption, PM using filtration and gravimetry, etc.